raghav-chamarthy/devops/README.md

         for the region, for high availability.
     ```

-3. Create a new ECS cluster , with EC2 configuration , referring the AMI ID created in the first step.The reason for choosing ECS cluster is to make sure for service resiliency and high availability.
+3. Create a new ECS cluster , with EC2 configuration , referring the AMI ID created in the first step.The reason for choosing ECS cluster is for service resiliency and high availability.

 4. Create a public facing ALB , to route the incoming request to the backend services.
 The ALB is only accepting requests on port 80 and routes it back to the backend service.
 The ALB is in the public subnet , so can be accessed from the internet.